 The Data Education in Schools vision is to be a world-leading data education centre supporting young people across the region to develop the confidence, competence and ambition to use data to benefit themselves and their communities.

-We offer high quality, evidence-based education about data to all young people regardless of gender, location or socio-economic background
+We offer high quality, evidence-based education about data to all young people regardless of gender, location or socio-economic background.
+Sign up to receive news and announcements about the Data Education in Schools project

 We aim to: